 Celebrate wins and express public appreciation

 Make a special effort to celebrate wins for the company, such as landing a big contract or finishing a significant project.
 Better still, pair these wins with celebratory virtual events such as a lunch or drinks so everyone can share in the success and feel they’re a part of it.
 Also, be sure to publicly recognise individual contributions and successes.
+The leadership team and HR leaders play a crucial role in recognizing achievements and fostering motivation across the organization.
 This will make your employees feel ‘seen’ and that their hard work is noticed.
-This is a great way to motivates staff when motivation is harder come by and reminds them of why they choose to work for the company, when they may have started to forget.
+This is a great way to motivate staff when motivation is harder to come by and reminds them of why they choose to work for the company, when they may have started to forget.

 ScheduleLeave is absence management software that allows you to easily track your employees’ annual leave and sickness absence.
 If you’re interested in how much time ScheduleLeave can save your company, sign up for a free trial.